pluto-lang/pluto/docs/documentation/concepts/sdk.en.md

 The above class diagram illustrates the inheritance relationship between types in the SDK using a message queue as an example.
 In this diagram, the message queue is ultimately implemented using AWS SNS.

-In Pluto, there are two types of SDKs related to the cloud platform.
-These two SDKs each include multiple runtime implementations.
-They are:
+In Pluto, there are two categories of SDKs related to the cloud platform.
+These include: 1) Functions supported by resource components at runtime, and 2) Methods for associating resource components.
+Each of these SDKs includes multiple runtime implementations.

 1. Client SDK:
-   - Defines two types of methods:
-     1. Functions supported by resource components at runtime.
-     2. Methods for associating resource components.
    - SDKs based on resource components implement the first type of methods.
 These methods typically encapsulate the functionality supported by BaaS components at runtime.
 For example, the `push` method in `pluto.SNSQueue` wraps the `PublishCommand` of SNS and is called by Lambda during runtime.
 2. Infrastructure SDK (Infra SDK):
    - Implements the second type of above methods based on the IaC SDK.